Fancy a Pair of Eco-Friendly Sunglasses—So, What Are Your Options?

 Bio Acetate Sunglasses

 Bio-acetate frames are an eco-friendly version of petroleum-based plastics.
 They're also a good alternative to regular acetate frames made from semi-synthetic material.
-While acetate is derived from wood pulp and cotton, its production requires oil-based plasticisers such as acetic acid, acetic anhydride, and sulphuric acid which are harmful to the environment.
+While regular acetate is derived from wood pulp and cotton, its production requires oil-based plasticisers such as acetic acid, acetic anhydride, and sulphuric acid which are harmful to the environment.

-From the vantage point of an eco-conscious consumer, bio-acetate sunglasses are more sustainable than both plastic and acetate ones.
+From the vantage point of an eco-conscious consumer, bio-acetate sunglasses are more sustainable than both plastic and regular acetate ones.
 To give you a little perspective on this, let’s see how these three materials biodegrade:

 - Plastic—can take hundreds of years to decompose in soil or water